PediatricOpenTargets/documentation/README.md

 | tpmMedian | Median of TPM values. |
 | tpm75thPercentile | 75th percentile of TPM values. |
 | tpmMax | Maximum TPM value. |

 ---

+## Methylation

+### Data Processing

+#### Methylation Arrays

+Methylation arrays are aggregated from multiple independent projects, so samples have been measured using either 27K, 450K, or 850K Illumina Infinium HumanMethylation BeadChips or Roche Nimblegen HELP microarrays.
+All Illumina arrays were reprocessed by cancer group from signal intensities to methylation values in R using the minfi Bioconductor package with default arguments.
+Only probes with gene annotations from Illumina were retained.
+The TARGET Acute Lymphoblastic Leukemia (ALL) samples were measured using a different platform, the Roche Nimblegen HELP array, so they were not reprocessed.
+Please see the [OpenPedCan-analysis methylation preprocessing documentation](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/tree/dev/analyses/methylation-preprocessing) for more details.

+### Methylation Data

+---